The-GLaDE-Lab/GatorAR/README.md

 The app is intended to lay the groundwork for education use at the University of Florida.
 # Getting Started

+**Make sure you are using Unity version 2020.2.7f1.**

+Install Android and/or iOS Build Support for the target Unity version.

+Then:

 1. Clone the repository to your local machine

 2. Open the project using Unity